jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 Technologies: CDI, JMX and MBean
 Summary: Demonstrates the use of CDI 1.0 and MBean Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *MBean* in  *Red Hat JBoss Enterprise Application Platform 6.1* or later.
+This example demonstrates the use of *CDI 1.0* and *MBean* in  Red Hat JBoss Enterprise Application Platform.
 The project also includes a set of Aquillian tests for mbeans.

 The example is composed of mbeans.
 They are as follows :